crisp-coder/blackjack/README.md

 Feel free to contact me if you would like to implement this and add it to the repo.

 ## Cloning
-To clone this project, run git clone https://www.github.com/crisp-coder/blackjack.git from your command line.
+To clone this project, run git clone https://www.github.com/crisp-coder/blackjack.git from your terminal.

 ## Setup
 1. Run "source ./env.sh" from the blackjack directory, this is the root of the project.